microsoft/vnet-in-azure-spring-cloud/01-deploy-azure-spring-cloud-in-your-vnet.md

 **Important:** Those resource groups are fully managed by Azure Spring Cloud service.
 Please do **NOT** manually delete or modify any resource inside.

-## Limitations

-- **Test Endpoint** functionality described in [Verify the staging deployment](https://docs.microsoft.com/en-us/azure/spring-cloud/spring-cloud-howto-staging-environment#verify-the-staging-deployment) is not supported for Azure Spring Cloud service instance in your own virtual network.

 ## Next guide ➡️

 [02 - Deploy Application to Azure Spring Cloud in your VNet](02-deploy-application-to-azure-spring-cloud-in-your-vnet.md)